Stephen D. Krasner

-Stephen David Krasner (born February 15, 1942) is an American academic and former diplomat.
+Stephen David Krasner (born February 15, 1942) is an American political scientist and former diplomat.
 Krasner has been a professor of international relations at Stanford University since 1981, and served as the Director of Policy Planning from 2005 to April 2007 while on leave from Stanford.

-A realist, he is known for his contributions to International Relations and International Political Economy.
+A realist, he is known for his contributions to the fields of international relations and international political economy.

-Education
+Early life and education

 Krasner was born on February 15, 1942, in New York City.
 He was raised in Manhattan.
-He received his bachelor's degree from the Department of History at Cornell University in 1963, where he was a member of the Quill and Dagger society.
-He earned his master's degree from Columbia University.
-In 1972, he completed his PhD at Harvard University.
-He did his PhD dissertation on the international coffee market.
-At Harvard University, he was influenced by Albert Hirschman.
+He received his BA from the Department of History at Cornell University in 1963, where he was a member of the Quill and Dagger society.
+He earned his MA in international affairs from Columbia University.
+In 1972, he completed his PhD in political science at Harvard University.
+He wrote his PhD dissertation on the international coffee market.
+At Harvard, he was influenced by Albert Hirschman.

 Career

 Before coming to Stanford University in 1981, Krasner taught at Harvard University and University of California, Los Angeles.
 He was the editor of International Organization from 1986 to 1992.